Topological Mixed States: Phases of Matter from Axiomatic Approaches: Decoherence and entropy conditions

 Staring from $\ket{+}^{\otimes N}$, the density matrix under $\prod_{e \in p} Z_e$ decoherence on every plaquettes for the toric code is:

+where $p$ is the decoherence strength of $B_p^f$ and ${\cal S}_d$ is the set of all possible strings on the dual lattice.
+In this appendix, we investigate if the state is in the same phase as the dephased toric code $\rho^e$, above a certain criticality.

-where ${\cal S}_d$ is the set of all possible strings on the lattice.
-Although there is no apprent way to get the von-neumann entropy, we can calculate the Renyi-2 entropy as follows:
+For this purpose, we are interested in computing $I(A\,{:}\,C|D)_{\rho_\textrm{u}}$ in Fig.~\ref{fig:fragile}(a).
+Although there is no efficient ways to get the von-Neumann entropy, we can calculate the Renyi-2 entropy as follows: